Spomky-Labs/otphp/doc/Factory.md

 # The Factory

-In some cases, you want to load a provisioning URI and the corresponding an OTP object.
+In some cases, you want to load a provisioning URI and get the corresponding OTP object.
 That is why we created a factory.

 ```php